pimusicbox/pimusicbox/Create Pi MusicBox.rst

 	echo -e 'APT::Install-Recommends "0";\nAPT::Install-Suggests "0";\n' > /etc/apt/apt.conf

+The file /etc/apt/sources.list should contain all Raspbian repositories, including non-free (for the wireless firmware).
+Make sure the file contains these lines (not only with the 'main', but also 'contrib', etc):
+	deb http://mirrordirector.raspbian.org/raspbian/ wheezy main contrib non-free rpi deb-src http://mirrordirector.raspbian.org/raspbian/ wheezy main contrib non-free rpi

 Install the packages you need to continue:

 	apt-get update && apt-get install sudo wget unzip mc

 The last part of this command ‘mc’, will install midnight commander, an easy to use command line file manager for Linux.
 You don’t have to do that, but I like it.

 **Update**